Paranormal Paws

 “My house,” I reminded her.
 “You got here afterwards.”

 “Yes, of course!
 You think I want to stay in this place?”
 Pepper asked us indignantly.
 “And what are you two waiting for?
-Go!”
+Go!
+Get on!
+Scat!”

-After The Humans finished their movie, Dad went to take out the trash and while he was opening the door, I raced out like a bullet and Luna followed me.
+After The Humans finished their movie, Dad went to take out the trash and while he was opening the door, I shot out like a bullet and Luna followed me.

 “No!
 Blue!”
 Dad raced after us and I was tempted to go back to him, tail between my legs, but Luna slapped me whenever I slowed down.
 Unfortunate.
 We raced through the neighborhood and eventually lost Dad.
 And me.
 I was lost too.
 “Uh, where are we?”